kev-le/mystudygroup/README.md

 ## Project Scope

 The main feature of MyStudyGroup is that it provides a platform for students who are enrolled in the same course to find a study group or partner at a nearby location.
-It utilizes the Google Maps API as users will be able to pin a location on the map to form a “study spot” for a particular course.
+MyStudyGroup utilizes the Google Maps API which allows users to pin a location on the map to form a “study spot” for a particular course.
 Other users that are enrolled in that course will be able view and join this study spot.
-When signing up, a user will be able to sign in with their Facebook profiles and that sets up their user profile.
+When signing up, a user can sign-in with Facebook profiles which automatically sets up their user profile.
 MyStudyGroup also provides an instant messaging component where users in the same course can communicate in.
 These features will allow a user to create a profile, find/create/join a course, message anyone in that course, share documents, and be able to find a study group.

 ## User Stories